EricYangg/Heart-Failure-Classification/README.md

 The final report can be found here [report](heart_disease_analysis.ipynb)

 ## Usage
-First time running the project, run the following from the root of this repository:
+For the first time running the project, install the conda lock from the root of this repository:

 ``` bash
 conda-lock install --name heart-failure-classification conda-lock.yml
 ```

-To run the analysis, run the following from the root of this repository:
+To run the analysis, open Jupyter Lab from the root of this repository:

 ``` bash
 jupyter lab